 Knowing how to set the table is an art.
-While good company and good food are often centerstage in gatherings, a stunning table sets the tone.
+While the good company and good food are often centerstage in gatherings, a stunning table sets the tone.
 It also adds a touch of personality that makes a gathering stand out from a simple hang-out session with friends and family.

 When I’m a host, I like to take extra time to set the table.
 Other than cooking, it’s a task that I genuinely enjoy the most.
 I get to showcase my creativity and my beautiful table place settings.
 Over the years, I’ve gotten many compliments and I’m proud of my table setting.